- Who is this guide for?

 If you are out of province, you should definitely be aware of Nova Scotia’s non-resident deed transfer tax, which is 5%.
 For more on this, view our blog post on the non-resident deed transfer tax.

 Owning a portion of Nova Scotia’s natural beauty is something unique and special.
 I hope you found my tips, advice and information useful, and I hope your search is fruitful in terms of landing you the place of your dreams.
+Once you’ve got that land purchased, you’ll be ready to dive into our Nova Scotia Land Development Guide.

 I’ll continue to update this document over time, and your feedback can likely make it much better.
 Please feel free to add a comment below – I will read them all and give them careful consideration.